adnanbaqi/petals_pipeline/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to all the contributors who have helped shape the Petals Pipeline project.
-- Special thanks to Faisal for the TOTP encryption enhancements planned for V2.

 ## Contact

 For questions or support, please open an issue on the GitHub repository.